 - children: all children. ('children' designator)

 - descendants: all descendants, i.e. all children and their children. ('descendants' designator)

 - sibling: all siblings. ('siblings' designator)

 Any note containing other notes is a 'container'; put another way, a container is any note that has children/descendants.
 Agents are a special class of container, holding an alias to every note matching the query stored in their $AgentQuery attribute.
 Map adornments are not containers.
-Though not originally intended as sup, outline separators can be used as containers.
+Though not originally intended as such, outline separators can be used as containers.